jmiller70/jmiller70.github.io/_posts/2015-03-28-welcome-to-jekyll.markdown

  This is my blog that means nothing really.
 It was started as a development project so I can gain a greater understanding of Ruby programming.
-At my day job, I  am, among many IT Administrative roles,  the Director of web development.
+At my day job I  am, among many IT Administrative roles,  the Director of web development.
 I was hired in December 2013 and inherited a thriving and robust Ruby on Rails application in the form of an employee and student web portal at a University.
 Using Jekyll for this blog gives me another low stakes environment